jliagouris/UCDS/syllabus.md

 During the semester, we will discuss the following topics:

 - Data provenance
-  - Lineage, Why, How, and Where provenance
+  - Lineage, Why, How and Where provenance
   - Why-not provenance
   - Database causality and responsibility
   - Backward tracing